notification-system/docs/frontend-initial-spec.md

   * A simple report is generated to show the total number of sent notifications and the number of notifications received by the clients at the end of the test.
   * Test tool automatically stops (with an error message) if the server or the test tool is unable to maintain the configured throughput.
 * Client(test tool) side logs including option to enable verbose logs are displayed by the test tool.
-  * Since the test tool shares the code with the real app, this includes logs that would be output by the real app.
+  * Since the test tool partly shares the same code with the real app, this includes logs that would be output by the real app.
   * Logs are color coded based on the severity
   * In-memory logs are rotated after 1000 logs.